akhilrajmailbox/GuestBook/README.md

-### Blue-Green Deployment of GuestBook Application
+### blue green deployment of guestBook application

 Note :: Assuming that the GuestBook Application that you deployed from jenkins is up and running.